rlivsey/fireplace/README.md

 })
 ```

-Note that the priority here is a normal Ember property and not an `FP.attr`.
+Note that the priority here is a normal Ember property and not an `attr`.
 That's because we're not
 storing it as an attribute in the JSON.

 The same applies to a `MetaModel` so you can order items in an indexed list.